jimsihk/wp-sqlite-integration/readme.txt

 See also ChangeLog file contained in the archive.

+= 1.8X (2022-02-06) =
+* Fix WordPress site-health page error

 = 1.8X (2021-02-12) =
-* Merge misc patches from various githib forks
+* Merge misc patches from various Github forks

 = 1.8 (2015-03-06) =
 * Fixed the bug about install process algorithm.